How is fire produced?

 How is the primary explosion generated?

-In the case of combustible dusts, the explosion, requires the presence of all these factors to occur
+of combustible dusts, the explosion, requires the presence of all these factors

 2. Fuel